francescogerardomarra/its/learning/docker/docker-compose/component/volume/conf-opt/driver_opt/common/o/uid-gid/uid_gid.md

 - the root user within the container has full access to all files and directories, regardless of their `uid` and `gid` ownership;

-- the command has some limitations, since it can not be used for `bind` volumes.
+- the command has some limitations, since it cannot be used for `bind` volumes.

 **Example:**